 When Solomon was a young man, his father David died and he became king and therefore responsible for all of the people of Israel.
 In 1 Kings 3:3-15 we learn that one night God came to him in a dream and told him to ask for whatever he wanted.
 Solomon, in humility, asked for the wisdom to govern God’s people because he knew he couldn’t do it alone.
 Although we probably won’t talk to God in a dream, we can also seek wisdom from God and talk to Him through prayer.
 James 1:5 says that we can ask our generous God for wisdom and it will be given to us.
 Just think about that.
 We can talk to the ultimate creator of the universe at any time, day or night, and He will hear us!

 One of the ways we can learn about God’s wisdom is through His Word.
 This month we are challenging all elementary kids to memorize all 66 books of the Bible.
-For a complete list of all of the books divided by category, take a look at the Project 66 handout.
 This week work on memorizing all of the prophetical books from the Old Testament as a family.
 Check out this fun rap song by North Point Kids that your kids are hearing on Sundays to help them memorize all 66 books!

 Set aside some one-on-one time with each of your kids.
 Talk to them about one area of their life that they need wisdom in and pray for them.
 Be sure to follow up with them and ask them about it later in the week.
 Tell them something they can be praying for you about.
 Take time to come together as a family and pray for all of the requests at least once during the week.